J24681357/gtfbotmain/README_FITHUSIM.md

 2. Each menu will generally have directional buttons and confirm buttons for navigation.

+3. Cars in Fithusim are ranked by class.
+Cars are rated based on performance: F, E, D, C, B, A (from lowest to highest).
+The R class represents race cars and rally cars regardless of performance (similarly to Enthusia)

 ### Starting Fithusim Life
 3. You may start the main game by selecting the Fithusim Life mode in the `/home` menu, or enter the slash command, `/fithusimlife`.
 When you start a new game for the first time in a Generation, you must select a starter car in order to continue.
    💡 You may change cars at any time; however, changing cars will advance the calender by 1 week.

 ## Fithusim Life - /fithusimlife
-1. In Fithusim Life, the goal of this mode is to reach for the Top 6 rank in order to be eligible for one of the King races.
-To complete Fithusim Life for one Generation, you must win the race.
+1. In Fithusim Life, you will start at the bottom of the rankings, 1000.
+The goal of is to reach for the Top 6 rank in order to be eligible for one of the King races.
+To complete Fithusim Life for one Generation, you must win at least one King race.
 There are a total of 3 Generations and must be completed in chronological order.
-   - 💡 Just like the 2005 game, Enthusia Profressional Racing, having a very fast car may not influence your rank quickly.
+   - 💡 Just like the Enthusia, having a very fast car may influence less of your rank compared to slower cars.

 3. In Fithusim Life, each generation consists of races with cars throughout a certain time period:
    - Generation 1 (1960 - 1989)
    - Generation 2 (1990 - 2009)
    - Generation 3 (2010 - Present)
 You may switch between Generations in the `/home` slash command and select "Generation Select".
    - 💡 Note that when switching Generations, your ranking, week, enthu points, and starter car will be reset.
-However, any collected cars and tuning levels will remain when applicable.
+However, any collected cars and tuning levels will remain form each Generation, and you will be selectable as a starter car.

 2. In the main menu for Fithusim Life, here are brief descriptions of each options:
     - Go Race: Participate in league races to increase your ranking & skill points
-    - Change Car: Change to collected cars from a Generation
+    - Change Car: Change from collected cars in a Generation and restore some Enthu points (advances one week)
-    -

-4. Special events have special prizes and new ways to gain more credits, cars, and EXP points.
-5. Special events must be completed in order.
-In order to progress through special events, you must achieve an average of 3rd place or Bronze from each set of races/time trials.

-6. As detailed, each career event has different regulations/settings in the following:
+    - Rest: Fully restores Enthu points and advances one week
+    - Garage: View collected cars in a Generation by class
-    - Set of races or championship
+    - Records: View records of past races in Fithusim Life

-    - FPP limit, power limit, & weight limit
+## Leagues
+1. In the Go Race section, events are categorized by Race Gades (from RN to RIV-RI to RS).
+Your ranking/ranking points determine on eligible race grades that you can enter.
+The higher the race grade, the longer the races & harder AI opponents are in each race grade.

+2. In the menu for each Race Grade, there are a list of races you can participate it.
+The races are sorted by odds from each of the grids.
+The higher the odds, the better ranking you can earn.

+4. When you select a race, you are presented race details for the event.
+In the order from top to bottom:
-    - Maximum tire grade
+    - Track
-    - Manufacturer, model, car type, etc
-    - BOP (Balance of Performance)
-    - Dynamic weather: Weather change over time with a certain probability
+    - Event Name
+    - The amount of ranking points for finishing in each position
+        - Ranking points earned is determined by the odds of your current car (Race Grade x Odds x Race Result).
+        - Unlike in Enthusia, you will still ranking points for placing in 5th and 6th place, but they are not displayed.
+    - The Starting Grid
+        - Relative to the grid, faster cars will have smaller odds and vice versa.
+Use odds as an advantage in determining whether to participate in the race.

+## Pre Race And Pre Session Screen
-7. In the Career Event screen, you can select from different races that you want to participate in.
-As detailed, the following are shown:
+ 1. In the pre-session menu, buttons and menus can be seen before staring the session.
+As detailed, these are the following options:
-    - Race list (Use the buttons to select the race associated with the list)
+    - Driver Pace (Drop-down menu): Selects a driver pace that determines the race strategy.
+There are 3 options:
+        - Passive: A slower pace where the driver drives more passively, thus reducing driving performance.
+This pace decreases the amount of damage & mistakes during the race; however, you will earn more Skill points.
+        - Neutral: A balanced pace between aggression and caution.
+        - Aggressive: An aggressive pace with optimal driving performance but prone to reckless driving.
+You will earn less Skill points from damages; however, driving performance improves.
+    - Start: Starts the race/session.
+You can not restart the race while it is in session.
-    - Standings: Toggles the credit rewards screen
+    - Grid/Session Details: Toggles between the grid details and the track information screen
-    - Exit: Returns to the previous screen
-      - 💡 If the event is regulated with BOP, all cars will have similar performance regardless of tuning for fair gameplay.
-      - 💡 If the event is a championship, all races must be completed in order to earn credits.
-When you start a session, you will be `pinged` for every race completed, followed by the points standings (the transition is automated every 20 seconds).
+    - Optimal Tire Usage: Auto equips the most suitable tires in appropriate weather conditions.
+⚠️ Note that if this option is off, the tire grade will be unchanged throughout the whole session.

+2. When you start, there will be a timer to wait until the session finishes and return your results.
+    - 💡 The timer progresses in real time.
+3. While the race/session is in progress, you can view the race information in the embed including the grid, current position, and track information.
+   - 💡 You can also view the status of your session by using `/status`, to receive the message link and time remaining of the session.
+4. When a race/session is completed, you will be notified via ping and the results will appear containing:
+   - Final position
+   - Points earned (Championships & Drift Trials only)
+   - Total points (Championships only)
+   - Credits earned
+   - EXP earned
+   - Mileage driven

+5. Credits & EXP are valued more in Career and Seasonal Events than other modes.
+On the contrary, license tests are valued significantly less.

 <style>
   .footer {